florecista/OrientDB-Angular-POC/README.md

-# Orient DB and Angular 4 Proof of Concept
+# Orient DB and Angular 5

 This project aims to test storing Persons in a graph database, in this case OrientDB, and manage relationships.